 A popular way many people fix a warped record is with the glass pane and oven method.
 This method involves using pressure and heat to soften the vinyl just enough to where it’s malleable and can sink back into place.

-Firstly, make sure you have an oven, oven mitts, two glass panes larger than 12 x 12 inches (can be purchased at most local hardware stores).
+Firstly, make sure you have an oven, oven mitts, and two glass panes larger than 12 x 12 inches (which can be purchased at most local hardware stores).